JdSchlachter/PeaCalc/README.md

 ## Technical Details
 When PeaCalc is closed, it stores its position and a couple other things - including the current window's text - in an initialization file.
 This file is placed in one of two locations:

-* When at start-up of PeaCalc a PeaCalc.ini file is found in its application-directory, or the drive it is run from is removable, than the settings are stored right there.
+* When at start-up of PeaCalc a _PeaCalc.ini_ file is found in its application-directory, or the drive it is run from is removable, than the settings are stored right there.
-* When both of these are not the case, PeaCalc places this file in %APPDATA%\PeaCalc.
+* When both of these are not the case, PeaCalc places this file in %APPDATA%\\PeaCalc.
-  In windows 10, these expands to something like C:\Users\<user-name>\AppData\Roaming\PeaCalc.
+  In windows 10, this expands to something like _C:\\Users\\\<user-name>\\AppData\\Roaming\\PeaCalc_.

 This split up is done to enable both a local installation and an installation on a portable USB drive.
 Since there's no way yet of changing these settings out of the application itself, there's at least the possibility to customize PeaCalc via these files.
 They contain the following settings:

 * _Top_, _Left_, _Height_ and _Width_: This is simply the location of the window at shut-down.
 It is stored to help a user find it, when it is started the next time.